 - Program Levels: Doctor of Philosophy (Ph.D.) or Doctor of Psychology (Psy.D).

 - Prerequisites: Bachelor's degree in a relevant field; possibly experience in psychological or forensic settings.

 - Program Length: 4-5 years

 Doctoral Degree in Clinical Psychology with a Concentration in Forensic Psychology

-Students learn about the legal system an the various roles of forensic professionals.
+Students learn about the legal system and the various roles of forensic professionals.
 Courses might cover cross-cultural psychology and other diversity issues.
-Legal topics teach students how to evaluate individuals' risk or violence potential, intelligence, mental state, cognition and behavioral disorders to provide adequate consultation and reporting to the courts, lawyers or corrections professionals.
-They also learn how to give expert testimony in court and recommend treatment plans for accused or convicted individuals.
+Legal topics teach students to evaluate individual risk for violence potential, intelligence, mental state, cognition and behavioral disorders in order to provide consultation to courts, lawyers and corrections officials.
+They learn to give expert testimony in court and recommend treatment plans for accused or convicted individuals.
 Some examples of course topics include:

 - Psychological profiling

 - Multicultural psychology

 - Forensic interviewing

 Graduates of doctoral clinical forensic psychology programs qualify for licensure as psychology practitioners in mental health facilities, psychiatric hospitals or private practice.
 They might also work in academic institutions, courts, police departments or government agencies.
 Clinical psychologists specializing in forensic psychology can pursue one or more of the following career options: